ZANGETU/MyProject/discordbot/Universe/CosmicSearcher/README.md

 ## Prohibitions

-- Please do not modify or redistribute the program without permission.
+- Please do not redistribute the projects as they are.

 - If you use this on Discord, please either provide a link to this GitHub project somewhere in your bot or mention my name.
 Thank you.